Events in Hudson Valley | Chronogram Magazine

 • Image: FREE!
 Youth Meisner Acting Classes Ages 8 through 13 (8 Sessions)

 Learn from a ‘Master’ who learned from the “Masters” (Sanford Meisner, Bill Esper and Seth Riggs).
 We are the only training program teaching a purely Meisner based technique in the Hudson Valley with a proven record of success.
-Five decades of unparalleled success worldwide on stage, in film and TV have taught us what we will teach you about the craft, the business and the conduct needed to build a solid career.
-A class designed specifically for the actor to teach proper technique so that as they develop good communication skills in our youth 8458208700
+A class designed specifically for the actor to teach proper technique so that as they develop good communication skills in our youth.
+Prerequisite: Prerequisite: Free Workshop on June 14, 2025 11am-12pm.
+Goshen Public Library 8458208700

 Story Screen Cinema